jordanful/Promptspot/README.md

 [![License: AGPL v3](https://img.shields.io/badge/License-AGPL_v3-blue.svg)](https://www.gnu.org/licenses/agpl-3.0)
 </div>
-Say goodbye to the chore of copying and pasting between apps, building your own internal tools, or relying on limited playgrounds.
+Say goodbye to the chore of copying and pasting prompts between apps, building your own internal tools, or relying on limited playgrounds.
 With ✨Promptspot, you have the power to:

+- Test prompts against numerous inputs in a single test suite
 - Facilitate prompt collaboration within your team
-- Test prompts against numerous inputs in a single test suite
 - View outputs side-by-side
 - Download CSVs for offline analysis
 - Clone tests quickly for faster iteration